reshmabidikar/slate/source/includes/_account.md

 **Response**

-A `201` status is returned if the call succeeds, along with a `Location` header giving the URL for the account object, including the generated `accountId`.
+IF successful, returns a 201 status code.
+In addition, a `Location` header is returned giving the URL for the account object, including the generated `accountId`.

 ### Retrieve an Account by its ID